daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

   * Interest Rates Differentials - which country you will choose to place your money? with 2% interest rates or with 5%?
     Obviously you will choose higher yield interest rates...
 Central Banks thinks similarly but with some differentials...
-    So if USD or CAD interest rates are higher (0.25%) than for example JPY (Japaneese Yen) and COT (commercials) are Bullish on USD or CAD and Bearish on JPY, then we can anticipate rallie on USD/JPY and CAD/JPY currency pairs
+    So if USD or CAD interest rates are higher (0.25%) than for example JPY (Japaneese Yen) and COT (commercials) are Bullish on USD or CAD and Bearish on JPY, then we can anticipate rallie on USD/JPY and CAD/JPY currency pairs...
+    And it's not just 1D Bias, it's long run
 * Commitment Of Traders (COT) on [barchart.com](https://www.barchart.com/futures/commitment-of-traders/)

 ## Mastering High Probability Scalping (2017)